What could go wrong?

 On the honeymoon, on the royal yacht Britannia,

-they both were disappointed.
+were disappointed.
 Charles was used to being seduced, not

 seducing.
 "Fifteen years later [Barbara Cartland] the 'Queen of